Doubly Robust Criterion for Causal Inference: Preparation

 \subsection{Semiparametric estimation}

-If the relationship between the potential outcome variable $y^{(h)}$ and the confounding variable $\bm{z}$ can be modeled correctly, then the causal effect can be estimated consistently from the maximum likelihood method under the ignorable treatment assignment condition, but in general this modeling is difficult.
-In recent years, a semi-parametric approach using the propensity score $e^{(h)}(\bm{z};\bm{\alpha})\equiv\P(t^{(h)}=1\mid\bm{z};\bm{\alpha})$, which does not necessarily require this correct modeling, is often used.
-Here, $\bm{\alpha}\ (\in\mathbb{R}^q)$ is a parameter that characterizes the function of the propensity score.
-In this paper, we will discuss two typical estimation methods in this approach.
+If the relationship between the potential outcome variable $y^{(h)}$ and the confounding variable $\bm{z}$ can be modeled correctly, then the causal effect can be estimated consistently from the maximum likelihood method under the ignorable treatment assignment condition; however, this modeling is generally difficult.
+In recent years, a semiparametric approach using the propensity score $\E(t^{(h)}\mid\bm{z})$, which does not necessarily require the above correct modeling, has often been used.
+Hereafter, a model for $\E(t^{(h)}\mid\bm{z})$ is denoted by $e^{(h)}(\bm{z};\bm{\alpha})$ with a further parameter $\bm{\alpha}\ (\in\mathbb{R}^q)$, and its true value is denoted by $\bm{\alpha}^*$.
+Below, we discuss two typical estimation methods that are used in this approach.